nitrogl/speke-verification/README.md

 ## Basics

-Once you succesfully install proverif, scripts can be veified running the following:
+Once you succesfully install proverif (1.97), scripts can be veified running the following:

 ```
     proverif <file>.pv